 Full-time graduate business students ordinarily complete the Master of Business Administration degree in a minimum of two years.
 Among other requirements, applicants to the MBA program must have a current resume that reflects continuous full-time work experience in business.
-MBA students must demonstrate computer, business communications, and math proficiency and complete six fundamental business classes, or they may seek to have some or all of those courses waived.
-In addition to the fundamental business courses, MBA students must complete 54 quarter credits of course work in designated areas, including ten required courses and eight elective courses.
+In addition to prerequisites, MBA students must complete 54 quarter credits of course work in designated areas, including 9 required courses and 10 elective courses.
 See specific MBA course requirements in the Graduate Catalog.

 Full-time law students ordinarily complete the JD degree in three years; part-time students may take four years or longer.
 Students must complete a total of 90 semester credits of course work.
 In the full-time program, students complete 30 credits of required course work in their first year.
 In their second and third years, law students must complete 15 credits of required course work and 45 elective credits.
 For specific JD course requirements see the School of Law Curriculum.